-Representatives from nine communities as well as landowners of archeological sites in this area have united in a common effort under the auspices of the Comanche Nation of Oklahoma to stimulate heritage tourism across the region.
-Towns represented included Goldthwaite, Paint Rock, Ballinger, Coleman, Comanche, Early, San Saba, and Santa Anna.
+Representatives from eleven communities as well as landowners of archeological sites in this area have united in a common effort under the auspices of the Comanche Nation of Oklahoma to stimulate heritage tourism across the region.
+Towns represented included Goldthwaite, Paint Rock, Ballinger, Coleman, Comanche, Early, DeLeon, Brownwood, Menard, San Saba, and Santa Anna.
 Also involved are the Executive Directors of the Texas Forts Trail and the Texas Midwest Community Network.

 Key partners in the Penatuhkah Comanche Trails Partnership and their roles include the following: